vince-riv/argo-diff/README.md

 - When many Argo applications are served by a single repository, performance may be slow.
 Manifests for eac Argo application are fetched sequentially, so this could result in argo-diff statuses and/or comments taking minutes to complete.
-- There is not concurrency logic.
-So if multiple webhooks are received nearly in parallel (due to delayed webhook notifications and/or successive git push's), comment output on tThere is not concurrency logic.
-So if multiple webhooks are received nearly in parallel (due to delayed webhook notifications and/or successive git push's), comment output on the PR may be unreliable.
+- There is no concurrency logic.
+So if multiple webhooks are received nearly in parallel (due to delayed webhook notifications and/or successive git push's), comment output in the PR may be unreliable.

 ## Running locally